inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 **Is there any easy way to restart JOSM after we finish install plugins?**

 Yes, there is a plugin that you can add which allow you to restart JOSM by click a button.
 To activate it, install it in preferences.

 **Could we make a tag in Bahasa Indonesia?**

 Theoretical, you can add any tag to nodes, ways or shapes on OSM.
-But because all of the objects on OSM save in international databases and cover whole world, need consensus about how to make a tag.
-As an example, hospital still a hospital in England, France, even Indonesia.
-If every country give a tag with their own language it will be difficult and confusing to show the icon or symbol for different location.
-Because OSM made in England, English Language is language which accepted for tag.
-However if you want to make preset menu using your own language it still possible and when you click that preset is still can use.
+But because all of the objects on OSM are saved in international databases and cover the whole world, we need a consensus about how to make a tag.
+As an example, a hospital is still a hospital in England, France and even in Indonesia.
+If every country gives a tag with their own language it will be difficult and confusing to show the icon or symbol for different locations.
+Because OSM is made in England, and english is a very common language all over the world, the english language is the language which is accepted for tagging in OpenStreetMap.
+However if you want to make the preset menu using your own language it is still possible.

-**Could we change the color of nodes and ways and could we change the icon and symbol?
-How we print it?**
+**Can we change the color of nodes and ways and can we change the icon and symbol?
+How can we print it?**

 You can change the color of the objects in setting menu.
-This is very useful, especially when we hard to see nodes on ways and shapes in different background.
+This is very useful especially when it is hard to see nodes on ways and shapes on different background.
 When Participants ask about how to change the symbol or show the name of objects, you need to tell them that this program is for editing data not to see the preview or result and print a map.
-All of nodes and tag will be saved in database, but some other software could you use to make your map better.
-As an example is OpenStreetMap, but there is another more available.
+All of nodes and tag will be saved in a database, but you can use some other software to make your map better.
+A good example is OpenStreetMap, but there are a lot more available.
 The difference between editing data and rendering on another software might be quite hard to understand by participants in the beginning.

 **What the difference between preset and tag?**

 Tag is a part of information that you can put in nodes, ways or shapes (polygon) to describe one of the attributes.
-Preset is a simple way to give a tag to the objects without how to fix the tag manually.
+Preset is a simple way to give a tag to the objects without knowing how to fix the tag manually.
-As an example you have to give tag to the hospital with tag amenity=hospital to identify it correctly, but because there is a lot of tag it is easier by preset menu that will make a correct tag automatically.
+As an example you have to give a tag to the hospital (tag amenity=hospital) to identify it correctly, but because there is are lots of tags it is easier using the preset menu that will make the correct tag automatically.

 **Session 4**
 ^^^^^^^^^^^^^

 Using GPS
 ^^^^^^^^^
 Time : 6 hours 15 minutes